sapphirepp/sapphirepp/doc/pages/examples/steady-state-parallel-shock.md

 implemented this algorithm, but we use the @dealii interface to the [PETSc](https://petsc.org/release/) library.

-This has mutliple consequences for users of the steady-state solver.
-Firstly, an iterative method requires a termination criteria.
-These are the number of iterations, the magnitude of the relative (or absolute) preconditioned residual, i.e. $\|
-\mathbf{B}(\mathbf{b} - \mathbf{A}\mathbf{x})\|$ and the relative increase in
-the residual, see [PETSc
-documentation](https://petsc.org/main/manual/ksp/#convergence-tests) for more
-details.
-The number of iterations and the relative tolerance are currently hard-coded, i.e. $2000$ and $1e-10$ respectively.
-This implies that if a users computes a distribution functions whos values are smaller than than the tolerance, the solver will not convergence.
-This happens, for example, if the
-$p$-range covers many orders of magnitudes.
+This has multiple consequences for users of the steady-state solver.
+Firstly, an iterative method requires termination criteria.
+These are the number of iterations, the magnitude of the relative (or absolute) preconditioned residual, i.e. $\| \mathbf{B}(\mathbf{b} - \mathbf{A}\mathbf{x})\|$ and the relative increase in the residual, see [PETSc documentation](https://petsc.org/main/manual/ksp/#convergence-tests) for more details.
+The number of iterations and the relative tolerance are currently hard-coded, i.e. $2000$ and $1 \times 10^{-10}$ respectively.
+This implies that if a user computes a distribution functions whose values are smaller than than the tolerance, the solver will not convergence.
+This happens, for example, if the $p$-range covers many orders of magnitudes.
 (This issue can be addressed with a scaled distribution function.)

-Secondly, the Block-Jacobi preconditioner is not particularly designed for the system of equations we are solving.
+Secondly, the Block-Jacobi preconditioner is not particularly designed for the system of equations that we are solve.
 This means that we need many iterations.
-Moreover, the number of used blocks in the preconditioner is determined by the number of processes used to solve the system of equations.
-Its quality, thus, is probably better for a low number of MPI ranks.
+Moreover, the number of used blocks in the preconditioner is determined by the number of processes, i.e. MPI ranks, used to solve the system of equations.
+Its quality, thus, is probably better for a low number of ranks.
 However, a single compute node does not have infinite memory, and it might necessary to use many cores to actually solve a problem.

 @note  If you, by chance, have experience with preconditioners for advection-reaction systems (or Friedrichs systems), please contact me.
 We are interested in